FunkMasterPh/MoistureSensorSolution/README.md

 The Azure Function takes the HTTP response and saves it to a container in the Azure Storage Account.
 Then when needed I can fetch it from Power BI and display it as below:

 ![SMHIData](SMHIVisualization "Visualization of SMHI data")

+## Get Started
+To get started create an Azure account and setup each component listed in the [about](#About) section.